 You are not purely one personality type, but a unique mixture of your main type, the two types next to your personality type (called Wings) and the two types that are connected to your personality through the lines (called Line or Arrows).

 Type 9 is connected to Type 6 and Type 3.
-This means that when a Type 9 is under stress, they can take on some average to negative attributes of Type 6 (worry, anxiety, thinking of worst case scenarios).
-When a type 9 is feeling secure and healthy, they tend take on some of the higher and healthier qualities of the Type 3 (self-assertive, confident, achieving).
+This means that when Type 9 is under stress, they can take on some average to negative attributes of Type 6 (worry, anxiety, thinking of worst-case scenarios).
+When type 9 is feeling secure and healthy, they tend take on some of the higher and healthier qualities of Type 3 (self-assertive, confident, achieving).
 During this movement along the lines, they are still a Type 9, but these other two types greatly effect and influence how they interact with their circumstances.

 The Nine Enneagram Personality Types